 For each component, an application note may appear.
 Application notes document guidance for how the requirement is expected to be applied.
 For additional guidance, the CC itself should be consulted.
-Following the application note is rationale for the inclusion of the component in the requirement set.

 1.5 Terms

 This profile uses the following terms that are described in this section to aid in the application of the requirements: